aptivator/mongo-query-compiler/README.md

 ### Conclusion

 For performance reasons, it is recommended that the query functions be prebuilt rather than compiled every time an array is filtered.

-Please also note that the grammar implemented by `mongo-query-compiler` is different from mongodb query grammar and a developer is encouraged to consult this document to be aware of the differences between the two implementations.
+Also note that the grammar implemented by `mongo-query-compiler` is different from mongodb query grammar and a developer is encouraged to consult this document to be aware of the differences between the two implementations.